FokshaWasTaken/rust-nitro-sniper/README.md

 2. Run the executable once in your directory of choice.

-3. Change the default values as explained in [Configuration](https://github.com/Melonai/rust-nitro-sniper#configuration) in the `rna-config.json` config file created by the executable in your directory.
+3. Change the default values as explained in [Configuration](https://github.com/Melonai/rust-nitro-sniper#configuration) in the `rns-config.json` config file created by the executable in your directory.

 3. Run the executable again and enjoy!

 ## Configuration

-The `rna-config.json` file created by RNA is formatted in this manner:
+The `rns-config.json` file created by RNS is formatted in this manner:

 ```json
 {